• Skip to primary navigation

 You might feel like you’re making guacamole while making this Vegan Potato Salad, but trust me, it will not taste like guacamole.
 There are many ingredients in this recipe that you would never add to guac, and they give the dish a unique flavor!

-There are two parts to this recipe — boiling the potatoes and making the avocado mayonnaise replacement — and you can do do the second part while you wait for the potatoes to cook!
+There are two parts to this recipe — boiling the potatoes and making the avocado mayonnaise replacement — and you can do the second part while you wait for the potatoes to cook!

 Boiling the Potatoes